A woman walking alone through a calm city street, moving slowly and with intention

 Why the Flâneuse Speaks So Deeply to Women After 50

-The flâneuse offers a radical alternative.
+The flâneuse offers a different invitation.

 She does not ask, What should I do next?